 My typical SEO rate is $800/month.
 My digital consulting rate starts around $3,000/month.
-Even if you were to go to agencies instead of private specialists like myself, it’d still cost you a few thousand every months.
+Even if you were to go to an SEO agency in Singapore instead of private specialists like myself, it’d still cost you a few thousand every month.
 Think of how much you can save if you simply spent 2 hours a day to study the basics.

 You might argue your basic skills won’t get even 10% of the results a private specialist can give.
 That’s true.
 However, your issue here is budget, not optimal performance.